 Sree Sundereshwara Temple

 The Thiyya community of Kannur built the temple and Sri Narayana Guru consecrated it in 1916.
-The temple follows the Brahminical way of worship though the poojaris are Thiyyas.
+The temple follows the Brahminical way of worship though the poojaris who are Thiyyas.

 Dakshineswar Kali Temple